-The Unitary Patent and the Unified Patent Court (UPC) are expected to begin on 1 June 2023.
+The Unitary Patent and the Unified Patent Court (UPC) will begin on 1 June 2023.

 A Unitary Patent granted by the European Patent Office will have a unitary effect in 17 member states – Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, and Sweden.
 A unitary patent will only be enforceable centrally at the UPC.